chrisstef/polyplace/README.md

 #### Mint

 Input a name, description and upload a file (image) to mint an NFT.
 Once minted, a representation of this NFT will be displayed in the marketplace and it will be owned by its creator.
-This is open for everyone, meaning everyone can participate in this NFT creation within this platform.
+This is open for everyone, meaning everyone can participate in this NFT creation through this platform.

 #### Buy NFT

 A user can buy NFTs which someone else offered.
-This will require paying the requested price.
+This will require paying the requested price and a small fee.

 #### Sell NFT

-A user can sell his NFT by specifying its price (in MATIC).
+Users can sell their NFT by specifying its price (in MATIC).
 If someone fulfills this offer, then the NFT and it's ownership is transferred to the new owner.

 ### Smart Contract Visualization